andr-ew/nest_/study/study2.md

 }
 ```

-oh ? we can show and hide the two ramonas with the tab value. indeed `enabled` can be a "pointer method" if it wants, fetching and returning data of the appropriate type (the same goes for most properties). in this case, we're asking about `dave.tab`'s value to decide whether to enable.
+oh ? we can show and hide the two ramonas with the tab `number`. indeed `enabled` can be a "pointer method" if it wants, fetching and returning data of the appropriate type (the same goes for most properties). in this case, we're asking about `dave.tab`'s value to decide whether to enable.

 with the power of the nest we can quickly set up some serious multi-paginated scenarios:

 ```
 dave = nest_ {
-  tab = _grid.value {
+  tab = _grid.number {
     x = { 1, 16 },
     y = 1
   },
   pages = nest_(4):each(function(page)
     return nest_ {
-      ramona1 = _grid.value {
+      ramona1 = _grid.number {
         x = 1,
         y = { 2, 8 },
         action = function(self, value)
           print("value of page " .. page: " .. value)
         end
       },
-      ramona2 = _grid.value {
+      ramona2 = _grid.number {
         x = 3,
         y = { 2, 8 },
         action = function(self, value)